 Goodwill and Intangible Assets, Net

-The Company’s goodwill balance as of December 31, 2025 and 2024 is $19.2 million and $19.2 million, respectively.
-The balance as of December 31, 2025 and 2024 is comprised of the Company’s November 2024 acquisition of IRIS.TV as well as the February 2017 acquisition of Adelphic.
+The Company’s goodwill balance as of December 31, 2024 and 2023 is $19.2 million and $12.4 million, respectively.
+The balance as of December 31, 2024 is comprised of the Company’s November 2024 acquisition of IRIS.TV as well as the February 2017 acquisition of Adelphic.
 The goodwill balance was determined based on the excess of the purchase price over the fair value of the identifiable net assets acquired and represents its future revenue and earnings potential related to synergies and certain other assets acquired that do not meet the recognition criteria, such as assembled workforce.

 Goodwill is tested for impairment at least annually as of the first day of the fourth fiscal quarter, or more frequently if indicators of impairment exist during the fiscal year.
 Refer to Note 2—Basis of Presentation and Summary of Significant Accounting Policies for additional information.
-On December 31, 2025, the Company performed a qualitative impairment assessment of its goodwill in accordance with the policy.
+In December 2024, the Company performed a qualitative impairment assessment of its goodwill in accordance with the policy.
 The results of this test indicated that the Company’s goodwill was not impaired.
-No goodwill impairment was recorded for the years ended December 31, 2025, 2024 or 2023.
-As of December 31, 2025, there is no accumulated goodwill impairment loss.
+No goodwill impairment was recorded for the years ended December 31, 2024, 2023 or 2022.
+As of December 31, 2024, there is no accumulated goodwill impairment loss.

 Intangible assets primarily consist of acquired developed technology, customer relationships, and tradenames and trademarks resulting from business combinations.
 The Company determines the appropriate useful life of its intangible assets by performing an analysis of expected cash flows of the acquired assets.
 Intangible assets are amortized over their estimated useful lives using a straight-line method, which approximates the pattern in which the economic benefits are consumed.
-No impairment was recorded for intangible assets during the years ended December 31, 2025, 2024 or 2023.
+No impairment was recorded for intangible assets or other long-lived assets during the years ended December 31, 2024, 2023 or 2022.

 The balance of intangible assets and accumulated amortization are as follows: